Frequently Asked Questions

 We are also actively and constantly trying to improve performance.

+It depends on your hardware setup and the resolution of the footage.
 A MacBook M1 Pro can process around 15 minutes of footage in 1 minute.

 Licensing & Account management